What Is Intelligence? Understanding the Human Mind

 1. Fluid Intelligence (Gf)

-Fluid intelligence refers to the ability to think logically and solve novel problems independent of acquired knowledge.
-It involves:
+Fluid intelligence is the ability to reason and solve novel problems independently of acquired knowledge.
+It includes:

-Fluid intelligence tends to peak in early adulthood and gradually decline with age.
+Fluid intelligence peaks in early adulthood and gradually declines with age.

 2. Crystallized Intelligence (Gc)